 Why do book agents make it seem like they read every word of your query letter, and they’re giving you individualized feedback?

 2. Book agents don’t want you to feel like they didn’t give your work serious consideration

-3. Publishing agents don’t want to get hate mail or have you posting bad things about them on in the internet
+3. Publishing agents don’t want to get hate mail or have you post bad things about them on the internet

 * * *